emma-community/emma-backstage-plugins/plugins/emma/README.md

-# emma-heatmap
+# emma

-Welcome to the emma-heatmap plugin!
+Welcome to the emma plugin!

 _This plugin was created through the Backstage CLI_

 ## Getting started

-Your plugin has been added to the example app in this repository, meaning you'll be able to access it by running `yarn start` in the root directory, and then navigating to [/emma-heatmap](http://localhost:3000/emma-heatmap).
+Your plugin has been added to the example app in this repository, meaning you'll be able to access it by running `yarn start` in the root directory, and then navigating to [/emma](http://localhost:3000/emma).

 You can also serve the plugin in isolation by running `yarn start` in the plugin directory.
 This method of serving the plugin provides quicker iteration speed and a faster startup and hot reloads.